-The members of Hancock Estabrook's Health Care Practice are the attorneys of choice for diverse health care providers in Central and Upstate New York, including hospitals, hospital systems, nursing homes, doctors, medical practices, dentists, nurses, laboratories, health centers and clinics, to name but a few.
+The members of Hancock Estabrook's Health Care Practice are the attorneys of choice for diverse health care providers in Central and Upstate New York, including hospitals, hospital systems, continuing care retirement communities, nursing homes, doctors, medical practices, dentists, nurses, laboratories, health centers and clinics, to name but a few.
 Be it corporate governance, Medicaid and Medicare compliance, or complex business transactions such as mergers, acquisitions, joint ventures and affiliations, the experience and insight of Hancock Estabrook’s health lawyers guide our clients through the highly regulated and challenging business of delivering health care in New York -- all without losing sight of the most important thing - our clients hold peoples’ lives in their hands.

-- Drafting and maintaining corporate records, including certificates of incorporation, articles of organization, bylaws, operating agreements, corporate resolutions and minutes
+- Drafting and maintaining corporate records, including certificates of incorporation, articles of organization, bylaws, operating agreements, corporate resolutions and minutes.

-- Creating and restructuring single and multicorporate systems, including corporate mergers, joint ventures and affiliations
+- Creating and restructuring single and multicorporate systems, including corporate mergers, joint ventures and affiliations.

-- Assisting in the construction, evaluation and defense of executive compensation packages, including drafting executive employment, benefits and severance agreements
+- Assisting in the construction, evaluation and defense of executive compensation packages, including drafting executive employment, benefits and severance agreements.

 - Advising clients on tax-exemption issues including the filing of tax-exemption or IRS Form 1023 applications with the Internal Revenue System, registering with the Charities Bureau of the New York State Attorney General’s Office, and applying for property and sales tax exemptions.

 Our health lawyers rigorously monitor emerging legal issues and trends in health care regulation, compliance, and enforcement.
-After decades as the top health law professionals in the region, our attorneys have unrivaled hand-on experience with federal and state regulation of health care delivery and health care providers, including physician self-referral or Stark rules, fraud and abuse and anti-kickback laws, Medicare and Medicaid compliance, the Affordable Care Act, and violations of the federal False Claims Act.
+After decades as the top health law professionals in the region, our attorneys have unrivaled hands-on experience with federal and state regulation of health care delivery and health care providers, including physician self-referral or Stark rules, fraud and abuse and anti-kickback laws, Medicare and Medicaid compliance, the Affordable Care Act, and violations of the federal False Claims Act.
 Representative health care compliance matters on which we advise clients include:

-- Drafting and implementing corporate compliance programs which satisfy Medicare and Medicaid standards, including navigating the recent “effectiveness” compliance audits conducted by the New York State Office of the Medicaid Inspector General (OMIG)
+- Drafting and implementing corporate compliance programs which satisfy Medicare and Medicaid standards, including navigating the recent “effectiveness” compliance audits conducted by the New York State Office of the Medicaid Inspector General (OMIG).

-- Legal oversight and advice on internal compliance audits and investigations, as well as external inquiries, such as document requests from OMIG, the Governor’s Task Force on Not-for-Profit Entities, and tax-exempt bond audits
+- Legal oversight and advice on internal compliance audits and investigations, as well as external inquiries, such as document requests from OMIG, the Governor’s Task Force on Not-for-Profit Entities, and tax-exempt bond audits.

-- Representing clients in audits, self-disclosures and enforcement actions before the Office of the Inspector General for the United States Department of Health and Human Services (OIG), OMIG, the New York Attorney General’s Medicaid Fraud Control Unit (MFCU), the United States Department of Justice, the federal Centers for Medicare and Medicaid Services (CMS) and the New York State Department of Health (DOH)
+- Representing clients in audits, self-disclosures and enforcement actions before the Office of the Inspector General for the United States Department of Health and Human Services (OIG), OMIG, the New York Attorney General’s Medicaid Fraud Control Unit (MFCU), the United States Department of Justice, the federal Centers for Medicare and Medicaid Services (CMS) and the New York State Department of Health (DOH).

-- Negotiating settlement agreements with government enforcement agencies
+- Negotiating settlement agreements with government enforcement agencies.

-- Representing clients in licensure actions before the New York State Office of Professional Discipline and the New York State Office of Professional Medical Conduct
+- Representing clients in licensure actions before the New York State Office of Professional Discipline and the New York State Office of Professional Medical Conduct.

-- Our experience in the reguation and operation of health care delivery and overall health care policy is invaluable when employers are seeking to assess obligations and comply with the regulations as they relate to the Affordable Care Act.
+- Our experience in the regulation and operation of health care delivery and overall health care policy is invaluable when employers are seeking to assess obligations and comply with the regulations as they relate to the Affordable Care Act.
 Please visit our Affordable Care Act Initiative Team page to learn more about how Hancock Estabrook can assist clients in this area.

 Our knowledge of health care regulations proves invaluable in advising clients on health care transactions and contracts, from simple to complex.
 We have extensive experience in drafting, reviewing and revising contracts that are used in most common health care delivery transactions, but we also construct and implement complex and unique business transactions with vendors, independent contractors, third-party payors and other health care providers.
 Representative transactional and contracting matters on which we advise clients include:

-- Drafting and interpreting various physician agreements including employment, call-coverage, medical director, independent contractor, physician recruitment and exclusive provider agreements
+- Drafting and interpreting various physician agreements including employment, call-coverage, medical director, independent contractor, physician recruitment and exclusive provider agreements.

-- Reviewing and proposing revisions to third-party payor agreements, including commercial insurance and managed care contracts (HMO, PPO, TPA, etc.)
+- Reviewing and proposing revisions to third-party payor agreements, including commercial insurance and managed care contracts (HMO, PPO, TPA, etc.).